digital-asset/daml/docs/source/daml2js/index.rst

          do
            create this with owner = newOwner

-The ``daml codgen js`` command generates types for each of the choices defined on the template as well as the template itself.
+The ``daml codegen js`` command generates types for each of the choices defined on the template as well as the template itself.

 .. code-block:: typescript
    :linenos: